Second home vs Investment Property: What's the difference?

 Pursuing a real estate investment can be an exciting venture, even if this isn’t your first time going through the paces.
 But if you intend to get a mortgage, you’ll need to decide exactly how you’ll use the home — as a personal vacation spot or to generate income from rentals.

-Second homes and investment properties each have their own home loan and tax requirements.
+Second homes and investment properties each have home loan and tax requirements.
 So, here’s what you should know if you’re trying to decide which property type may be best for your goals.

 What is considered a second home?